'Seize the current opportunity': China's four demands for Australia

 Foreign Minister Penny Wong met with her Chinese counterpart on the sidelines of a G20 meeting in Bali last week, where she said she had a "full and frank" discussion with Wang Yi.

-It was the first time the Foreign Ministers had met face-to-face since 2019, and ends a more than two-year long diplomatic freeze between ministers.
+It was the first time the two had met face-to-face since 2019, and ends a more than two-year long diplomatic freeze between ministers.

 Tensions soured in 2020 after former prime minister Scott Morrison called for an independent inquiry into the origins of the Covid-19 pandemic.